The Craft Beer Marketing Playbook: Principles for effective revenue generation

 Everything you put out needs to also match the context in which the content will be consumed.

-Beyond each individual piece of content that corresponds to a product, a release, an event… a different (and sometimes significantly different) set of creative requirements are needed across Facebook, Instagram, Twitter, email, SMS.
+Beyond each piece of content corresponding to a product, a release, an event… a different (and sometimes significantly different) set of creative requirements are needed across Facebook, Instagram, Twitter, email, SMS.

 trimtab_instagram_context